aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-autofit-settings/_index.md

 ![autofit-options-powerpoint](autofit-options-powerpoint.png)

-Aspose.Slides for Java provides similar options—some properties under the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class—that allow you to control the autofit behavior for textboxes in presentations.
+Aspose.Slides for Node.js via Java provides similar options—some properties under the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class—that allow you to control the autofit behavior for textboxes in presentations.

 ## **Resize Shape to Fit Text**